 Albany Diocesan Cemeteries’ 3 phase restoration project at St. Patrick’s Cemetery in Watervliet

-Our first four Volunteer Days for the Veterans Memorial Restoration Project at St. Patrick’s Cemetery, Watervliet were a great success!
+Our Volunteer Days for the Veterans Memorial Restoration Project at St. Patrick’s Cemetery, Watervliet have been a great success!
 Men, women and children volunteered and dug out, cleaned, repaired, reset, and recorded gravestones marking the graves of veterans, many stones dating from the 1860s to early 1900s.
 Over 50 gravestones have been identified, cleaned and repaired for men (and one Army Corp Nurse WWII) serving in the Civil War, Spanish American War, WWI and WWII.
 The hardest part is digging out the five to six foot tall marble headstones for Civil War soldiers.
 They are often sunk low in the ground or leaning so much they are vulnerable to breakage.
 Resetting them helps preserve them for many more decades.
 There are hundreds of veterans’ graves in need of attention making it necessary to keep the work going!

 “Our goal regarding the Veterans Memorial Restoration Project is to reset and level as many markers and monuments as we can.
 There are hundreds of veteran gravestones in need of some TLC and we could really use help from our community!
 If you are able-bodied and love our veterans enough to give of your time, I’m glad to explain what exactly needs to be done.
 Give me a call or send an email with your questions.” -Kelly Grimaldi, Historian for Albany Diocesan Cemeteries

 Volunteers are a integral part of this projects continued success.

 Please contact us to learn how you or your group can volunteer or assist!